isrmic/Stock_Control/README.md

 http: // localhost / stock_control / it is important to stock_control followed by domain or IP otherwise should not work.

 Remained intact the code to log in after registering just enter the UserName field -> "AdminControl" and Password -> "123456".

+#Atualização

+Agora pode-se conectar tanto com mysql como também SQL server , basta executar o arquivo "new_stock_control.sql" no managment studio do SQL Server , e alterar no arquivo Database.ini abaixo do comentario no bloco [type] driver para odbc (Driver = 'odbc') caso queira mysql é so colocar (Driver = 'mysql').

+#Update

+Now you can connect to both MySQL as well as SQL Server, just run the file "new_stock_control.sql" in the studio managment SQL Server, and change the Database.ini file below the comment block in the [type] driver for ODBC (Driver = 'odbc') if you want mysql is only put (Driver = 'mysql').